Is Aikido Better Than Brazilian Jiu Jitsu?

 On the other hand, Brazilian jiu-jitsu is a one-of-a-kind grappling martial art that teaches incredible things.
 It may assist you in defeating difficult and bigger opponents using precise techniques and motions.

-Indeed, Brazilian jiu-jitsu training can help you acquire remarkable physical talents, self-defense capabilities, and reduce weight.
+Indeed, Brazilian jiu-jitsu training can help you acquire remarkable physical talents and self-defense capabilities and reduce weight.

 What Is the Difference Between Aikido and Jiu-Jitsu?